dhicks/p_curve/paper/paper.md

 ## Computationally reproducible analyses ##

 Two outputs of the analysis of Young's p-value plot can be quantified and reproduced computationally:  (iii) a slope of approximately 1 (corresponding to the "45-degree line" as it is typically understood) and (iv) non-linearity.
 As discussed in the methods, I use the QQ-plot corresponding to Young's p-value plot, assessing a slope of 1 in two ways and non-linearity three ways.
-The distributions of slope calls across each condition using the Z-test method are shown in *[fig]*, and the distribution of linearity calls for all three methods are shown in @fig:linearity.
+The distributions of slope calls across each condition using the Z-test method are shown in *[fig]*, and the distribution of linearity calls for all three methods are shown in @fig:linearity and table \ref{tab:linearity}.

 ![Distributions of outcomes for the linearity tests across conditions.
 Each panel corresponds to one method of testing linearity:  AIC comparison of linear vs. quadratic regression, F-test of quadratic vs. linear regression, and a Kolmogorov-Smirnov test against the uniform distribution.
 Yellow regions indicate the share of cases (simulation runs) in which the test concludes Young's p-value plot is non-linear; blue regions indicate the share of cases in which the test concludes the plot is linear.](../out/linearity.png){#fig:linearity}

+\input{../out/linearity.tex}

 Young and collaborators present compatibility with a "45-degree line" as evidence for the zero effect hypothesis *[cites]* and non-linearity as evidence for the mixed-effect hypothesis *[cites]*.

 ### Severity analysis

 *[note difference between "null hypothesis" and "zero hypothesis" above somewhere]*

-@Fig:evidence_severity shows the results of the severity analysis as p-values.
+@Fig:evidence_severity and table \ref{tab:severity} show the results of the severity analysis as p-values.
 By the weak severity criterion, when the results of the severity analysis are $> .05$, the test output does not provide evidence against the null hypothesis and supporting the target hypothesis.

 ![Results of the severity analysis for outputs (iii) slope of approximately 1 and (iv) non-linearity.
 Severity analysis results are reported as p-values:  small values (conventionally $< .05$) indicate a severe test of the null hypothesis.
 Panels correspond to null hypotheses, and y-axis values correspond to the severity assessment (as a p-value) for the output with respect to the given null hypothesis.
 The gray region indicates conventionally small values.
 Only a few of these outputs provides evidence to support the hypothesis claimed by Young and collaborators:  a slope of approximately 1 provides evidence against a null hypothesis of a strong-medium effect (upper-right panel), and the Kolmogorov-Smirnov evaluation of nonlinearity provides evidence against a null hypothesis that the effect is small (for either target hypothesis) or zero (for the mixed target hypothesis).](../out/evidence_severity.png){#fig:evidence_severity}

-*[table]*
+\input{../out/severity.tex}

 The zero effect hypothesis is supposedly supported by a slope of approximately 1 on the QQ-plot.
 The range method (whether the slope is within the range $1\pm0.1$, output iii-range) is severe against the null hypothesis of a moderate or moderate-strong effect ($\delta = 0.4$ and $\delta = 0.6$), and the Z-test method (output iii-Z) is only severe against moderate-strong effects ($\delta = 0.6$).
 That is, the "45 degree line" test can distinguish zero effects from moderate and stronger effects.
 But it cannot distinguish zero effects from weak effects ($\delta = 0.2$), mixed effects, or any of the combined conditions examined in this paper.